MichaelGrafnetter/active-directory-firewall/ADDS/README.md

 which gives Active Directory its name.
 It can surely be used for administrative operations, e.g., privileged group membership changes, but at least it does not provide the capability to directly execute arbitrary code on DCs.
-And with a well-configured SIEM or an ITDR solution, modifications of sensitive AD objects can be detected almost in real-time.
+And with a well-configured SIEM or an ITDR solution, modifications of sensitive AD objects can be detected in almost real time.

 ### Firewall Rule Deduplication